 Your baby’s health provider can tell you when it’s safe to stop using an apnea monitor.

 Feeding tubes and syringe

 For gavage feeding, you need feeding tubes and a syringe.
 A syringe is a needle-like tool that you use to put liquid (breastmilk or formula) into the feeding tube.
-If your baby has feeding trouble for a long time, he may need to be fed through an opening, called a gastrostomy, in his stomach.
+If your baby has feeding trouble for a long time, they may need to be fed through an opening, called a gastrostomy, in their stomach.
 The opening has a small plastic feeding tube attached to it.

 Babies usually are breathing on their own before they’re discharged from the hospital.
 But some need additional oxygen at home for a while.

 The most common reason babies may need oxygen at home is a lung disorder called bronchopulmonary dysplasia (BPD).
 BPD can cause lung damage and scarring.
 Babies at risk for BPD include those who had severe respiratory distress syndrome (RDS) and needed long treatment with breathing equipment and oxygen.
 The lungs often heal over the first 2 years of life.
 Sometimes BPD can continue and become an asthma-like condition.